Menu

 Keep your dog’s body and mind stimulated

 Dogs always need exercise and stimulation.
 They’re active creatures who get bored and restless easily.
 If they’re not getting enough exercise or have anything to keep themselves busy, they’re going to find themselves something to do.
-This can lead to them bothering the cat, and behaviour by like that can lead to friction between the two.
+This can lead to them bothering the cat and this can lead to friction between the two.
 To avoid situations like this, make sure you are giving your dog a regular amount of exercise they need.
 Also, look for different ways to exercise your dog, both mentally and physically.
 This can range from exercise courses to new-trick training, puzzle or games.

 Even though the stereotype of cats being loners isn’t always true, they do like to be independent and have their own space.
 That’s why it’s important that your cat has a safe haven from the rest of the house to feel comfortable in.
 With this in mind, it’s also important to remember that dogs are never mindful of ‘personal space’.
 This is fine for humans, but cats… not so much.
 So make sure your dog can’t get into the cat’s personal space.
 An effective way to do this would be to set up your cat’s space in a high spot.
 Cats are natural vertical climbers, and this will ensure the dog can’t reach their space.
 Also, your cat will feel safe being able to observe the dog from a secure, high position.